Effective Techniques for how-to-clean-blackstone Griddle After Cooking

 Step 2: Scrape Away Residue

-Once your griddle is heated, use a flat griddle scraper to gently push the residue off the surface.
-Ensure that you’re scraping in a circular motion to lift the particles without scratching the metal.
-Remember to press lightly; too much force could damage the griddle.
+When your griddle is hot, use a flat griddle scraper to simply push the residue off the surface.
+Be sure to scrape in a circular motion so that you lift the particles rather than scratch at the metal.
+Don’t press too hard — you could ruin the griddle with excessive pressure.

 Step 3: Use Water and a Cleaning Solution